-A significant majority the side-A of SPF is manufactured by US-based chemical manufacturing companies with processing facilities located in Texas and Louisiana.
-The side-B formulation for UPC 500TM is produced by GCMC in their Arlington, TX facility.
+A significant majority the side-A of SPF is manufactured by US. based chemical manufacturing companies with processing facilities located in Texas and Louisiana.
+The side-B formulation is produced by GCMC in their Arlington, TX and Fresno, CA facilities.
 Most of the primary chemicals used in the side-B formulation are processed in facilities in Texas, Louisiana, and Virginia.